3dApothecary-xyz/FunctionalTest/README.md

     * Enter `yes` if the question appears: "The authenticity of host 'kgpft1 ...
 Are you sure you want to continue connecting (yes/no/[fingerprint])?"
     * Enter the password `biqu`

-17. Enter `ifconfg` and make sure that the network response looks like:
+17. Enter `sudoo ifconfg` and make sure that the network response looks like:

 ![ifconfig Results](images/ifconfigResults.png)